Anonymouqs/Square/docs/develop/paradigm/index.rst

 File Structure
 ---------------
 As recommended by Godot, specific scripts are stored with their respective scenes; however, the class tree is stored in a script folder.

 RR Paradigm
 -----------
 Since gdscript is unable to have static classes, there are two main branches of the structure.
-The **Reference classes** create a base structure that is referred by more **refined subclasses**.
+The **Reference classes** create a base structure that is referred by more **Refined subclasses**.
 This combines both worlds of Duck Typing and Class Inheritance.
+Once Class Inhertance becomes supported in GDscript, RR will have little to no practice use, but in the meantime, it is a workaround for the current issue.

-Reasoning: "What about Duck Typing?""
+Reasoning: "What about Duck Typing?"
 -------------------------------------
 Duck typing does not eliminate the need for Class Inheritance.
 Unfornately, the creators of GDscript thought so.
 Even if a game could function without classes,